Measurements on Melting Pressure, Metastable Solid Phases, and Molar Volume of Univariant Saturated Helium Mixture: Results

 where $v_{40}^\mathrm{L}$ is the molar volume of pure liquid $^4$He, $x^\mathrm{L}$ is the $^3$He concentration, and $\alpha$ is the so-called Bardeen-Baym-Pines parameter, or excess volume parameter.
 Using our measured molar volume, we can evaluate $\alpha$ in the zero temperature limit.
 For this we need the molar volume of $^4$He extrapolated to the melting pressure of mixtures ($v_{40}^\mathrm{L}=23.160~\mathrm{cm^3/mol}$ at $P=2.566~\mathrm{MPa}$) \cite{Watson1969,Tanaka2000} and the solubility at the melting pressure $x^\mathrm{L} = 8.12$\% \cite{Solubility}.
 The result is $\alpha = 0.15\pm0.04$, which corresponds well with the extrapolated value $\alpha \approx 0.16$ of Watson \textit{et al.} \cite{Watson1969}.
 We could use our data to find $\alpha$ over the entire measured range of melting pressure, but the solubility of $^3$He in $^4$He at the melting pressure has not been determined as a function of temperature beyond some tens of millikelvins.
 We can, however, turn this consideration around and find better estimates for the maximum liquid concentrations in our experiments by using the molar volume data.
 We now use the obtained zero-temperature value of $\alpha$ and neglect its temperature dependence as a minor effect \cite{PhysRev.188.309,PhysRevB.67.094503}.
 We further extrapolate the pressure dependence of this parameter from the data of Watson \textit{et al.} \cite{Watson1969}.
 We find $x^\mathrm{L}=15$\% for the more dilute system and $x^\mathrm{L}=24$\% for the more concentrated one.
 These are in accordance with the supposition that the true concentrations were higher than obtained by assuming just a quadratic temperature dependence for the solubility.

 From the slopes of the homogeneous cases $dv_\mathrm{m}/dT$, Eq.~(\ref{Eq:MolarVolume}), and the measured melting pressure we can compute $d x^\mathrm{L}/dT$.
 The result at $T=325$~mK is $dx^\mathrm{L}/dT \approx 3\%/\mathrm{K}$ and at $T=460$~mK it is $dx^\mathrm{L}/dT \approx -32\%/\mathrm{K}$.
 This means that at the lower temperature a growing solid takes more $^4$He compared to the concentration of the dilute liquid phase and thus tends to slightly concentrate the liquid.
-At the higher temperature the situation is reversed, and the solid takes much $^3$He, diluting the liquid.
+At the higher temperature the situation is reversed, and the solid takes most of the $^3$He, diluting the liquid.
 This is exactly what is expected, since the equilibrium concentration in the solid phase increases much faster as a function of temperature compared to the liquid \cite{MeltPresCalc}.

 On the lower homogeneous branch at approximately $T=400$~mK a transfer to a different level of molar volume is seen.
-It was reproducible when going both up and down in temperature.
+It was reproducible when going both up and down in temperature and both capacitors, which were completely independent of each other, gave the same result.
 The significance of this effect is not clear.